-3 Data analysis procedures
+3. Data analysis procedures

-3.1 Shower reconstruction
+3.1.
+Shower reconstruction

 Shower parameters are reconstructed from the array data in a procedure with three iterations.
-In a first step core positions are obtained by the centre of gravity (COG) of the e/γ detector signals.
+In the first step, core positions are obtained by the centre of gravity (COG) of the e/γ detector signals.
 The shower direction is determined assuming a plane shower front.
-In this first step, the electron and muon shower sizes, N_e and N{μ} , are obtained by summing up the relevant detector signals of the e/γ and muon detectors, respectively, and multiplying them with a core-position dependent geometrical weight factor.
-Next, the shower direction is obtained by fitting a conical shower front to the recorded times of e/γ detectors which are within 70 m from the shower core.
+In this step, the electron and muon shower sizes, $N{\rm e}$ and $N{\rm u}$, are obtained by summing up the relevant detector signals of the e/γ and muon detectors, respectively, and multiplying them with a core-position dependent geometrical weight factor.
+The shower direction is obtained by fitting a conical shower front to the recorded times of e/γ detectors which are within 70 m from the shower core.
 The core position is fitted simultaneously with the electron shower size and the electron lateral shape parameter.
-Next, the e/γ detector signals are corrected for expected contributions from particles other than electrons, and muon detector signals are corrected for expected electromagnetic and hadronic punch-through (see Section 3.2).
-The main differences between the second and third iteration are improved corrections.
+The e/γ detector signals are corrected for expected contributions from particles other than electrons, and muon detector signals are corrected for expected electromagnetic and hadronic punch-through (Section 3.2).
+The main differences between the second and the third iteration are improved corrections.
 Signals largely inconsistent with those in the neighbouring detectors or with expected fluctuations of particle numbers, or signals more than some 200 ns off from the shower front are discarded in this fit.
 This greatly reduces the impact of hadronic and electromagnetic punch-through on muon signals.

-In the shower reconstruction, both the electron and muon lateral distributions are assumed to follow a NKG form with a Molière radius of 89 m and 420 m, respectively.
+In the shower reconstruction, both the electron and muon lateral distributions are assumed to follow an NKG form with a Molière radius of 89 and 420 m, respectively.
 For muons, the fit is performed by considering only detector stations at core distances between 40 and 200 m.
-The truncated muon size, $N{\mu}^{\rm tr}$, is then defined by integrating Equation 1 in this range.
+The truncated muon size, N{μ}^{tr} , is then defined by integrating Eq.
+(1) in this range.
 The lower integration limit is imposed by severe punch-through near the shower axis and the upper one is approximately the largest core distance of any counter for showers with their cores inside KASCADE.
 The scale radius of 420 m and the muon age parameter s{μ} were deduced from simulations.
-The latter can not be fitted on a shower-by-shower basis due to limited statistics.
-Therefore, it is derived from CORSIKA simulations [27] and parametrized as a function of N_e .
-The actual values are obtained by fitting CORSIKA muon density distributions individually for proton and iron induced showers and taking the mean value of both parametrizations.
-This leads to a mass dependent systematic error in the reconstruction of N{μ}^{tr} in a range of up to 5 % but yields a more robust result than trying to fit also s{μ} on a shower-by-shower basis.
+The latter cannot be fitted on a shower-by-shower basis due to limited statistics.
+Therefore, it is derived from CORSIKA simulations [28] and parametrized as a function of $N{\rm e}$.
+The actual values are obtained by fitting CORSI-KA muon density distributions individually for proton and iron induced showers and taking the mean value of both parametrizations.
+This leads to a mass dependent systematic error in the reconstruction of $N{\rm u}^{\rm tr}$ in a range of up to 5%, but yields a more robust result than trying to fit s{μ} also on a shower-by-shower basis.

 The actual muon LDF is known to deviate from the assumed NKG form outside the fit range.
-Within the limited range accessible to the experiment, the NKG form is nevertheless, on a shower-by-shower basis, as good as the Greisen function or any other form with suitably adapted parameters.
-Simulations show that N{μ}^{tr} provides a very good estimate of the primary energy, almost independent of the primary particle mass [28].
+Within the limited range accessible to the experiment, the NKG form is nevertheless, on a showerby-shower basis, as good as the Greisen function or any other form with suitably adapted parameters.
+Simulations show that N{μ}^{tr} provides a very good estimate of the primary energy, almost independent of the primary particle mass [29].

-The adopted electron LDF is also known to deviate from experimental data at large core distances, even though the age parameter is fitted on a shower-by-shower basis for core distances of 10-200 m.
+The adopted electron LDF is also known to deviate from the experimental data at large core distances even though the age parameter is fitted on a shower-by-shower basis for core distances of 10-200 m.
 This results in an underestimate of N_e up to 5-8% for simulated showers.